Bayside Performance Park (Proposed)

 - Improved and new environmentally sustainable landscaping

-- Following all approvals, construction could start late 2018 or early 2019
+- Following all approvals, construction could start anytime after Fall 2019

 Media Contact for San Diego Symphony